All-on-4 Dental Implants: Pros, Cons & Risks — 2026 Clinical Reality Guide

 You are committing to a sophisticated medical device that requires scheduled maintenance.
 This includes professional cleanings 3-4 times a year (not twice), periodic screw replacements, and budgeting several thousand dollars every 5-10 years for significant repairs or bridge replacement.
 The “teeth” are a consumable component.

-Furthermore, while implants preserve the bone where the screw is, the jawbone beneath the bridge span continues to slowly resorb over decades.
-This can subtly change facial support over 10-20 years, a slow-motion side effect rarely discussed during consultation.
+Furthermore, while implants preserve the bone where the screw is, the jawbone beneath the bridge span continues to slowly resorb.
+In my long-term follow-up patients, I often see subtle changes in facial support around the 15-year mark.
+This is a slow-motion side effect rarely discussed during initial consultations, but one we plan for

 Prevention and Management: Mitigating the Risks